pedromsrocha/linear-mvars/README.md

                            ...
 ```

 The dipose operation can only be applied to a full LVar.
 In particular, the only possible operations on an empty LVar are `putL` and `share`.
 Therefore, when an LVar is taken the type system guarantees that a put operation will follow.
-Hence, blocked programs like the following
+Hence, potentially-blocked programs like the following
 ```haskell
 do (c, Ur _) <- share c dispose
    (v, c) <- take c;